sharkoil/variancepro/RAG_VALIDATION_GUIDE.md

 🧪 TESTING WITH SAMPLE DATA:

 The integration works best with:
-- sample_variance_data.csv (has Budget vs Actual for variance analysis)
+- sample_variance_data.csv (has Budget vs Actual for quantitative analysis)
 - Any CSV with date columns (for trends analysis)
 - Categorical data (for top/bottom analysis)